Biodiverse Bruny Island

 From 2018-2024, NRM South worked with project partners through an Australian Government funded project to address the impacts of feral and stray cats to Bruny Island’s wildlife – with a particular focus on Eastern Quolls and the northern section of Bruny Island.
 Following years of targeted control, it is estimated that very few cats now remain in the area.
 However, without sustained pressure on the few remaining feral cats in north Bruny Island, including those that may move in from the island’s south, populations could soon begin to increase again, undoing years of effort.

 This project will continue to use cage trapping and Felixer grooming traps (both identified as effective options as part of the earlier project) to remove feral cats from key sites on Bruny Island.
-Sites have chosen based on known hotspots and to protect important assets (e.g. seabird rookeries).
+Sites have been chosen based on known hotspots and to protect important assets (e.g. seabird rookeries).
 The locations of traps will be determined using trail cameras and will shift in response to seasonal fluxes and permitting requirements.

 Additionally, research into the location and distribution of the island’s rabbit population will help inform where feral cat eradication devices should be positioned, as rabbits are an important prey species.